Summary

 Get investment first…

-then ask for the user’s social security number.
+then ask we can try a user’s social security number…

 Phases of Onboarding